Mammad900/Gui900-visual-editor/README.md

+## Note: This projector is not maintained anymore.
+**\*If**\* the developer decides to continue this project, it will be created from scratch with a new architecture, and based on the new Gui900 (which will be also made from scratch in case this happens)

 # Gui900 visual editor

 Gui900 visual editor is a web based app which helps you create an app based on [Gui900](https://github.com/Mammad900/Gui900) easily.